Woman going through perimenopause prepares healthy fall foods with her son

 Apples

-Apples have a lot of fiber, especially pectin, which is a soluble fiber.
+Apples are a great fruit for menopause health.
+They're high in fiber, especially pectin, which is a soluble fiber.
 This helps control blood sugar levels, which is important for maintaining energy and preventing insulin resistance.
 Insulin resistance is a common concern for people who are approaching menopause.

-Fiber also aids digestion, reducing bloating and promoting regularity and may help to lower LDL cholesterol levels.
+Fiber also aids digestion, reduces bloating and promotes regularity.
+It may also help lower LDL cholesterol levels.

 Apples are a great fall food for menopause that can help control blood sugar and aid digestion